cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 ### Gather more information about the operator

-Get logs from all pods in Cloud Native PostgreSQL operator Deployment (in case you have a multi operator deployment) by running:
+Get logs from all pods in CloudNativePG operator Deployment (in case you have a multi operator deployment) by running:

 ```shell